FLOOD PROTECTION

 September - December 2024

-• Remediation of low sections of stopbank near Floating Lagoon and vegetation clearance at Floating Lagoon.
+Remediation of low sections of stopbank near Floating Lagoon and vegetation clearance at Floating Lagoon (almost complete).
 A stopbank and 200-metre-long portable flood barriers are planned here.

-• Completion of geotechnical design on the McKenna Road and Avery’s stopbanks.
+Completion of geotechnical design on the McKennas (complete) and Avery’s stopbanks.

-• It’s hoped work will be able to start on the first 740 metres of the McKenna Road stopbank by the end of the year, once final landowner agreements are reached and consent is issued.
+Tenders are now open for construction of the McKenna Road stopbank.
+It’s hoped work will be able to start on the first 780 metres of the McKenna Road stopbank by the end of the year.
+Final landowner agreements have now been reached.
 The project is a low earthen bund that will assist with preventing overflow from the Orowaiti River.

 2024/2025

-• McKenna Rd stopbank - initial construction October/November 2024.
+McKenna Rd stopbank - initial construction commencing November/December 2024.

 2025/26